XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 |:-----------------------------------------------------------------|:----------|
 | B4E4F5D2D6FB84DF7399960A732309C9FD530EAE5941838160042833625A6076 | In Development |

 Implements a "Negative UNL" system, where the network can track which validators are temporarily offline and disregard those validators for quorum calculations.
-This can improve the liveness of the network during periods of network instability.
+This can improve the ability of the network to make progress during periods of network instability.

 ## OwnerPaysFee